-The Medical Executive Committee or Medical Executive Committee Administrative Committee may also determine that an application is incomplete and/or refer it back to the Credentials Committee or Department Chief or Associate Chief for further evaluation consistent with ARTICLE VI, Section C.
+The Medical Executive Committee may also determine that an application is incomplete and/or refer it back to the Credentials Committee or Department Chief or Associate Chief for further evaluation consistent with ARTICLE VI, Section C.

 In the event that the Medical Executive Committee does not recommend an applicant for initial appointment, the Fair Hearing Plan (ARTICLE VII) shall apply as appropriate.